binaryage/chromex/readme.md

 ##### Marshalling

 At this point you might ask.
-How is it possible the we called API method `runtime/connect` and got back `background-port` implementing `IChromePort`?
+How is it possible that we called API method `runtime/connect` and got back `background-port` implementing `IChromePort`?
 That is not documented behaviour described in [Chrome's extension APIs docs](https://developer.chrome.com/extensions/runtime#method-connect).
 We would expect a native javascript object of type `runtime.Port`.

 This transformation was done by marshalling subsystem implemented in Chromex library.
 Marshalling is responsible for converting parameter values crossing API boundary.
 This is automated way how to ease ClojureScript development and promote idiomatic ClojureScript patterns.
-Some parameter values can be automatically converted to ClojureScript-land values when returned from API calls and in the other direction some parameters can be converted to native javascript values when passed into API calls.
+Some parameter values can be automatically converted to ClojureScript values when returned from Javascript API calls and in the other direction some parameters can be converted to native Javascript values when passed into API calls.

-Chromex library does not do heavy marshalling.
-You should review all marshalling logic in [marshalling.clj](https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/marshalling.clj) and [marshalling.cljs](https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/marshalling.cljs) files to understand what parameter types get converted and why.
+Chromex library does not try to do heavy marshalling.
+You should review marshalling logic in [marshalling.clj](https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/marshalling.clj) and [marshalling.cljs](https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/marshalling.cljs) files to understand which parameter types get converted and how.
 You can also later use this subsystem to marshall additional parameter types of your own interest.
 For example automatic calling of `js->clj` and `clj->js` would come handy at many places.

 ##### Message loop

-It is worth noting that core.async channel [returns nil when closed](https://clojure.github.io/core.async/#clojure.core.async/<!) from the other side.
+It is worth noting that core.async channel [returns nil when closed](https://clojure.github.io/core.async/#clojure.core.async/<!).
 That is why we leave the message loop if received message was nil.
 If you wanted to terminate the message channel from popup side, you could call core.async's `close!` on the message-channel (it implements [`core-async/Channel`(https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/chrome_port.cljs) and will properly disconnect `runtime.Port`).